-The Chemical Catalysis for Bioenergy Consortium (ChemCatBio) leverages unique U.S. Department of Energy (DOE) national lab capabilities to address technical risks associated with accelerating the development of catalysts and related technologies for the commercialization of biomass-derived fuels and chemicals, leading to enhanced energy security and national leadership in the global bioeconomy.
+The Chemical Catalysis for Bioenergy Consortium (ChemCatBio) leverages unique U.S. Department of Energy (DOE) national lab capabilities to address technical risks associated with accelerating the development of catalysts and related technologies for the commercialization of biomass- and waste-derived fuels and chemicals, leading to enhanced energy security and national leadership in the global bioeconomy.

-ChemCatBio consists of technical capabilities experts, technology transfer/agreement experts, and data experts from seven DOE national laboratories with demonstrated experience in developing advanced catalytic materials: National Renewable Energy Laboratory (NREL), Pacific Northwest National Laboratory (PNNL), Oak Ridge National Laboratory, Los Alamos National Laboratory, Argonne National Laboratory, Sandia National Laboratories, and Idaho National Laboratory.
+ChemCatBio consists of technical capabilities experts, technology transfer/agreement experts, and data experts from eight DOE national laboratories with demonstrated experience in developing advanced catalytic materials: National Renewable Energy Laboratory (NREL), Pacific Northwest National Laboratory, Oak Ridge National Laboratory, National Energy Technology Laboratory, Los Alamos National Laboratory, Argonne National Laboratory, Sandia National Laboratories, and Idaho National Laboratory.

-ChemCatBio is part of the DOE Energy Materials Network (EMN) consortia and is co-led by NREL and PNNL.
-A steering committee—made up of technical capability experts from the participating laboratories and DOE representatives—guides the ChemCatBio consortium in regards to research direction and approach, coordinated streamlined industry access, and identification and incorporation of unique national lab capabilities.
+ChemCatBio is part of the DOE Energy Materials Network (EMN) consortia and is led by NREL.
+A steering committee—made up of technical capability experts from the participating laboratories and DOE representatives—guides the ChemCatBio consortium in regard to research direction and approach, coordinated streamlined industry access, and identification and incorporation of unique national lab capabilities.
 Learn about our leadership.

 Leveraging the capabilities of the national lab system to develop advanced catalytic materials for bioenergy applications.